AndreMIsidoro/escalations/linux_priviledges_enumeration.md

 		Check the date the kernel is compiled if it's old, there may be some vulns that havent been patched cat /etc/lsb-release - Get kernel version.
 Maybe it is a vulnerable kernel.
-Search google for exploit for the kernel lscpu - Get information about the host architecture and cpu /etc/shells - Get what shells exist on the server.
+Search google for exploit for the kernel lscpu - Get information about the host architecture and cpu cat /etc/shells - Get what shells exist on the server.
 The shell the user is using might be vulnurable lsblk - Get information on blocks and devices on the system.
 An unmounted drive my contain senstive information cat /etc/fstab - Get information on blocks and devices on the system.
 An unmounted drive my contain senstive information route - What other networks are available